MJoergen/x16-nexys4ddr/log.md

 I still need to add simultaneous support for CBDOS and ETH.

 Later, I'll go back and add support for more VERA modes.

+## 2019-12-11
+I simplified the implementation by removing a lot of unused functionality.
+Now the ROM works with my home-made TFTP server.

+TODO:
+* Add simultaneous support for CBDOS and ETH.
+* Add support for directory listing!
+* Add support for more VERA modes.